 “How beautiful it is to see a church work together for the greatness of Your Kingdom,” commented Carrie DeZutter on the Unity Project Facebook group page.

 Steve Ploughe said, “Who knew hard work could be so much fun?”

 More than 200 volunteers worked on 17 projects at the Lake Zurich chapel and around the community.
 These included numerous maintenance and landscaping projects at Alpine Chapel, as well as adding a prayer garden and replacing the chapel sign.
-Volunteers also worked at Feed My Starving Children and the St. Francis’ Jubilee Garden.
-Others helped out a local family who is unable to maintain their home.
+Volunteers also worked at and the Others helped out a local family who is unable to maintain their home.

 Leahy explained that the project came about as she and Kelly Gargano were looking for ways to make short-term mission trips accessible to church members.
 They surveyed church members to see how they felt about overseas missions.
 Many church members believed missions were expensive and they felt they couldn’t get the time off work.